AleksandrHovhannisyan/artsakh-genocide/README.md

 In late August 2023, the mayor of Paris accompanied [a French convoy of humanitarian aid](https://en.armradio.am/2023/08/30/french-humanitarian-convoy-banned-from-entering-artsakh/) to the Lachin Corridor; they, too, were barred from entering.

+That same month, a group of UN experts [urged the government of Azerbaijan to lift the blockade](https://www.ohchr.org/en/press-releases/2023/08/un-experts-urge-azerbaijan-lift-lachin-corridor-blockade-and-end) and end the humanitarian crisis it has caused:

+> "The blockade of the Lachin Corridor is a humanitarian emergency that has created severe shortages of essential food staples including sunflower oil, fish, chicken, dairy products, cereal, sugar and baby formula...
+By lifting the blockade, the authorities can alleviate the suffering of thousands of people in Nagorno-Karabakh and allow for the unimpeded flow of humanitarian assistance to the civilian population...
+It is essential to ensure the safety, dignity, and well-being of all individuals during this critical time.
+We urge the Government of Azerbaijan to uphold its international obligations to respect and protect human rights, including the right to food, health, education and life.
+We also emphasise the importance of cooperation and dialogue among all parties involved to find a peaceful and sustainable resolution to the Nagorno-Karabakh conflict."

 ### Azerbaijani propaganda and denial of the genocide

 [According to Azerbaijani state propaganda](https://www.politico.eu/article/nagorno-karabakh-armenia-azerbaijan-blockade-checkpoint/), there was never any blockade and people were free to move in either direction.
 This stance was echoed by Azerbaijan's representative to the UN during [the August 16 emergency UNSC meeting](https://media.un.org/en/asset/k14/k1498sf9lh).
 At the same time, Azerbaijan proposed transporting its own humanitarian aid via [an alternative land route through the town of Aghdam](https://jam-news.net/baku-offers-road-through-agdam-instead-of-lachin/).